 In 2009, the Illinois Premise Alert Program (Public Act 96 – 0788) was enacted.
-The program encourages citizens to provide important information regarding people with disabilities or special needs to police, fire and EMS personnel so they can more effectively respond to emergency situations involving citizens with these needs.
+The program encourages people with disabilities or special needs, or their caregivers, to provide information to police, fire and EMS personnel that will allow them to more effectively respond to emergency situations involving citizens with these needs.

 The information gathered as part of the Program remains strictly confidential and is used only by police, fire and EMS personnel to provide services to the individual.
 The provision of special needs information will not result in preferential treatment.

 Information is stored in hard copy form and also electronically in the Computer Aided Dispatch (CAD) system at Tri-Com Central Dispatch.
 Tri-Com Central Dispatch is the 911 Center for the police, fire and ambulance services of St Charles, Geneva, Batavia, Elburn and Sugar Grove.
 Tri-Com also handles emergency communications for South Elgin Police, North Aurora Fire Protection District and Waubonsee Campus Police.

 Information is kept on file for two years at which point you may submit your information again.